pauls658/LinSyn-Artifact/README.txt

 ## Vision Neural Network Experiments
 This section explains how to reproduce the verification results for the MNIST and CIFAR neural networks.
 We provide the trained networks used in our experiments and scripts to run all of the experiments under the auto_lirpa/examples/vision directory.
 The instructions below assume the user is in this directory.
 The models are under ~/auto_lirpa/examples/vision/models_from_paper/.

 We provide two scripts for reproducing results: (1) run_verification.sh which will reproduce all of the vision experiment results, and (2) run_verification_artifact.sh that runs a subset of the experiments.
 The latter script will attempt to verify 10 properties (i.e. prove robustness for 10 images) on each of the 6 vision networks.
+Note you will need at least 24 GB of RAM for the full set of experiments.

 After running either of these scripts, a directory "experiments" will be created, which has 6 subdirectories -- one for each network -- that contain the verification result for the corresponding network.
 We also provide a script for reading the results and printing a nicely-formatted table.
 Below we show the usage, which works with either script.
 From the auto_lirpa/examples/vision directory, run:

   # run the verification
   bash run_verification_artifact.sh